 Tom Brady to 49ers?
 What Rob Gronkowski believes could have happened

-Gronk believes 49ers 'would've opened all doors' for Brady originally appeared on NBC Sports Bayarea
+Gronk believes 49ers 'would've opened all doors' for Brady originally appeared on NBC Sports Boston

 Had Tom Brady not retired last week, the 49ers could have been a potential destination for the seven-time Super Bowl champion.